llancruzz/hogwarts/README.md

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/ianmeigh/property-direct-backend)
-1. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+1. At the top of the Repository (not the top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 1. Click the button (not the number to the right) and you should now have a copy of the original repository in your GitHub account.